notebook-intelligence/notebook-intelligence/_posts/2025-02-05-building-ai-agents-for-jupyterlab.markdown

 categories: blog
 ---

 [Notebook Intelligence](https://github.com/notebook-intelligence/notebook-intelligence) (NBI) is an AI coding assistant and extensible AI framework for JupyterLab.
-For an introduction to NBI see [Introducing Notebook Intelligence blog post]({% post_url 2025-01-07-introducing-notebook-intelligence %}) first and for basics of extending NBI see [Extending Copilot Chat in JupyterLab]({% post_url 2025-02-04-building-ai-extensions-for-jupyterlab %}).
+For an introduction to NBI see [Introducing Notebook Intelligence blog post]({% post_url 2025-01-07-introducing-notebook-intelligence %}) and for basics of extending NBI see [Extending Copilot Chat in JupyterLab]({% post_url 2025-02-04-building-ai-extensions-for-jupyterlab %}) blog posts.

-GitHub Copilot and other AI coding assistants are great at generate code and answering coding related questions.
-AI coding assistants can do a lot more than generating text and code thanks to LLM features such as tool calling and AI agents.
-NBI provides an extensible AI framework to integrate tool calling and create AI agents into Copilot Chat.
+GitHub Copilot and other AI coding assistants are great at generating code and answering coding related questions.
+But they can do a lot more than generating text and code thanks to LLM features such as tool calling and AI agents.
+NBI provides an extensible AI framework to integrate tool calling and AI agents into JupyterLab Copilot Chat.

 ## What is tool calling and an AI Agent?

-Tool calling is a feature of LLMs.
+**Tool calling** is a feature of LLMs.
 It lets you introduce your own functions to LLM so that they can be called in response to chat prompts.
 LLM can convert natural language prompts to function calls with arguments.
-Tool calls are executed on the client side (i.e. Jupyter server) and only the function schema is provided to the LLM.
-Tool calling lets LLM access to real time data, proprietary or external apps and services.
+Tool calls are executed on the client side (i.e. Jupyter server) by your extension and only the function schema is provided to the LLM.
+Tool calling lets LLM interact with real time data, proprietary or external apps and services.

-AI Agents are collections of tools that can run tasks on behalf of user.
+**AI Agents** are collections of tools that can run tasks on behalf of user.
 Given a natural language prompt, LLMs can reason, create an execution plan and call multiple tools in a chain.
 NBI provides a framework to build these type of AI Agent integrations.

 ## AI Agent Extension Example

 Let's build an AI Agent for JupyterLab using Notebook Intelligence extension APIs.
 This will be an AI agent for map creation and notebook sharing.
-It will have the following capabilities implemented as tools:
+It will have the following capabilities:
 - Looking up geo-coordinates for an address
 - Showing the map centered at an address in the Copilot Chat UI
 - Creating a notebook that shows a map centered at a specified address
-- Sharing notebooks publicly using [https://notebooksharing.space](https://notebooksharing.space){:target="_blank"}
+- Sharing notebooks publicly using [notebooksharing.space](https://notebooksharing.space){:target="_blank"}

-The tasks above will be run by AI Agent in response to natural language prompts by the user.
+The tasks above will be run by the AI Agent in response to natural language prompts by the user.

-In this extension we will build four tools that will be integrated into JupyterLab Copilot Chat.
-Tools are defined as a classes derived from `Tool` abstract class.
+For this extension we will build four tools that will be integrated into JupyterLab Copilot Chat, for each of the tasks above.
+Tools are defined as classes derived from `Tool` abstract class.
 A tool needs to implement the methods and properties defined in this base class.

 Tool class provides the metadata information for the tool and implements the `pre_invoke` and `handle_tool_call` methods. `pre_invoke` method is called right before `handle_tool_call` with the tool arguments and it gives an opportunity for the tool to prompt for confirmation of the tool call.

-The full source code for this extension is [available here](https://github.com/notebook-intelligence/nbi-ai-agent-example){:target="_blank"}.

 `schema` property of the Tool is the function schema based on OpenAI's function calling schema.
 It lets you describe your function and its parameters as an object.
-A Tool is expected to return an object as a response to `handle_tool_call` method call.
+A Tool is expected to return an object as a response from `handle_tool_call` method call.

-### GeoCoordinateLookupTool
+The full source code for this extension is [available here](https://github.com/notebook-intelligence/nbi-ai-agent-example){:target="_blank"}.

+### Geo Coordinates Lookup Tool

-This tool converts an address to a geo-coordinates using `Nominatim` library. `pre_invoke` method for this tool only shows a message in Chat UI before looking up for the geo-coordinates in `handle_tool_call` method.
+This tool looks up geo-coordinates for an address using [Nominatim](https://github.com/geopy/geopy){:target="_blank"} library. `pre_invoke` method for this tool only shows a message in Chat UI before looking up for the geo-coordinates in `handle_tool_call` method.

 ```python
 class GeoCoordinateLookupTool(Tool):